bird-bench/BIRD-Interact/bird_interact_conv/README.md

 ### 2. Environment Setup

-2. Build and run Docker containers (using prebuilt images; no DB dumps downloading needed):
+2. Build and run Docker containers for both bird-interact-lite and bird-interact-full environments (using prebuilt images; no DB dumps downloading needed):
    ```bash
    cd ../evaluation
    docker compose pull
    docker compose up -d
    ```
-   This launches two containers using images from Docker Hub:
+   This launches 3 containers using images from Docker Hub:
+   - PostgreSQL database for bird-interact-lite
-   - PostgreSQL database
+   - PostgreSQL database for bird-interact-full
    - Evaluation environment (interact_eval_env)

 3. To run the baseline code you need still to install the following dependencies: